 - Baking powder and baking soda: Two leavening agents react with the sourdough starter and the buttermilk so that the waffles get a nice rise.

-- Sourdough starter: You can use active sourdough starter or sourdough starter discard, although I prefer active starter in these sourdough waffles.
+- Sourdough starter: You can use active sourdough starter or sourdough starter discard in these sourdough waffles.
+Active starter will have a tangier flavor.

 In a large mixing bowl, whisk the dry ingredients, then add the wet ingredients and mix gently until combined into a smooth batter.
 Small lumps are ok!
 Let the batter sit for 10 minutes to give it time to activate and aerate.